Janet Sheriff, host of Mined in America, a proven leader in strategic communications and marketing, indigenous relations and community engagement.

 Ms. Sheriff is committed to creative communications and brand development, sound community engagement and environmentally-responsible mineral extraction while enhancing wealth creation for shareholders and rural communities.

-An entrepreneur and innovator, she presently serves as a Director and President of Group 11 Technologies (Group 11), a private company focused on the development of non-invasive and environmentally friendly precious metals extraction.
-Prior to co-founding Group 11, Ms. Sheriff led the world’s first on-site test of EnviroMetal Technology’s solvent which replaced cyanide in the gold extraction process, resulting in the formation of Group 11.
+Group 11 Technologies is a private company focused on the development of non-invasive and environmentally friendly precious metals extraction.
+Prior to co-founding Group 11, Ms. Sheriff led the world’s first on-site test of a solvent which replaced cyanide in the gold extraction process, resulting in the formation of Group 11.
 She was responsible for creating the SRU® (the Secondary Recovery Unit) which replaced the smelter process in the test process.
-Ms. Sheriff also established and presently owns the Yukon Mint®, which has created green gold coins with indigenous art to celebrate local communities and the artists.
+Ms. Sheriff also established and presently owns the Yukon Mint®, which has created green gold coins with indigenous art to celebrate the local communities and artists.
 With a strong commitment to social responsibility and community engagement she has successfully negotiated and implemented socio-economic and exploration agreements with indigenous governments plus implemented numerous innovative programs, including the award-winning Elders-in-Residence Program, to ensure community involvement in corporate projects.